-Stock Offerings-On January 30, 2013, the Company completed an initial public offering (the "Offering") and issued a total of 11.6 million shares of common stock in exchange for \$233.3 million, net of offering costs including \$1.6 million expensed in 2012.
-The Company used the proceeds of the Offering, as well as certain amounts from a 2013 debt refinancing, to repay the principal and accumulated interest under its senior notes outstanding on January 30, 2013.
+Stock Offerings - On January 30, 2013, the Company completed an initial public offering (the "IPO") and issued a total of 11.6 million shares of common stock in exchange for \$233.3 million, net of offering costs.
+The Company used the proceeds of the IPO, as well as certain amounts from a 2013 debt refinancing, to repay the principal and accumulated interest under its senior notes outstanding on January 30, 2013.
 The Company also authorized 25 million shares of undesignated preferred stock for issuance.

-Subsequent to the Offering, certain of the Company's stockholders have sold a total of 39.5 million shares of the Company's common stock in secondary offerings ("secondary offerings"), including 4.1 million, 9.7 million, and 15.9 million shares in the years ended December 31, 2016, 2015, and 2014, respectively.
+Subsequent to the IPO, certain of the Company's stockholders have sold a total of 47.7 million shares of the Company's common stock in underwritten secondary offerings ("secondary offerings"), including 8.2 million, 4.1 million, and 9.7 million shares in the years ended December 31, 2017, 2016, and 2015, respectively.
 The Company did not receive proceeds from the sale of shares in the secondary offerings.
-The Company incurred \$0.5 million, \$0.6 million, and \$1.0 million in the years ended December 31, 2016, 2015, and 2014, respectively, in offering costs related to the secondary offerings, which are included in selling, general and administrative expenses.
-The Company purchased 1.0 million, 2.1 million, and 4.5 million of the shares sold in the secondary offerings in 2016, 2015, and 2014, respectively, from investment funds affiliated with the Sponsor at the same price per share paid by the underwriter to the selling stockholders.
+The Company incurred \$0.5 million, \$0.5 million, and \$0.6 million in the years ended December 31, 2017, 2016, and 2015, respectively, in offering costs related to the secondary offerings, which are included in selling, general and administrative expenses in the consolidated statement of income.
+The Company purchased 1.7 million, 1.0 million, and 2.1 million of the shares sold in the secondary offerings in 2017, 2016, and 2015, respectively, from investment funds affiliated with Bain Capital Partners LLC at the same price per share paid by the underwriter to the selling stockholders.

-Principles of Consolidation-The consolidated financial statements include the accounts of the Company and its subsidiaries.
+Principles of Consolidation - The consolidated financial statements include the accounts of the Company and its subsidiaries.
 Intercompany balances and transactions have been eliminated in consolidation.

-Use of Estimates-The preparation of the consolidated financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities at the date of the consolidated financial statements, as well as the reported amounts of revenue and expenses during the reporting period.
+Use of Estimates - The preparation of the consolidated financial statements in conformity with accounting principles generally accepted in the United States of America ("GAAP" or "U.S. GAAP") requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities at the date of the consolidated financial statements, as well as the reported amounts of revenue and expenses during the reporting period.
 The Company's significant accounting estimates in the preparation of the consolidated financial statements relate to the valuation of goodwill and other intangibles, and income taxes.
 Actual results may differ from management's estimates.

-Foreign Operations-The functional currency of the Company's foreign subsidiaries is their local currency.
+Foreign Operations - The functional currency of the Company's foreign subsidiaries is their local currency.
 The assets and liabilities of the Company's foreign subsidiaries are translated into U.S. dollars at exchange rates in effect at the balance sheet date.
 Income and expense items are translated at the average exchange rates prevailing during the period.
 The cumulative translation effect for subsidiaries using a functional currency other than the U.S. dollar is included in accumulated other comprehensive income or loss as a separate component of stockholders' equity.